Jai-veer07/Induction-Program/Readme.md

 # 🏫 GNDEC Induction Program

 **📅 30 July – 8 August 2025**
-A personal log of my first week as a GNDEC student.
+A Personal log of my week as a GNDEC student.
 ---

 ## 📜 Table of Contents